 "Average.
-For the vast majority of people, there's some number that tips the scales of their risk-reward ratio.
-But imagine someone like"-Faith paused to think of a name Julian would recognize-"Oprah Winfrey.
+For the vast majority of people, there's a number that tips the scales of their risk-reward ratio.
+But imagine someone like"-Faith scrounged for a name Julian would recognize-"Oprah Winfrey.
 Wagering one billion dollars to win ten billion wouldn't have impacted her lifestyle either way."